Start Something: Tour

 To promote the album, the band toured North America, Europe, Asia and Oceania.
-Four months before the release of Start Something the band started the support tour for it.
-Their tour started in the United Kingdom.
-The band also announced being Linkin Park's support act in their UK winter arena tour.
-They later announced playing at the NME Award show in the London Astoria and then later announced UK dates in such places as Glasgow, Newcastle and Manchester among others.
+Four months before the release of Start Something the band embarked on a tour in support.
+The tour began in the United Kingdom.
+The band also announced dates, opening for Linkin Park on their UK arena tour for select dates in October 2003.
+The band also announced performances at the NME Award show at the London Astoria and later announced further UK dates in Glasgow, Newcastle and Manchester among others.
 The concert in the London Astoria ended up being sold out.